What's the terrain like between Hobart and Devonport?

 Alternatively, if you want to camp out then the A5 or B51 offer far more opportunities than Highway 1.

 Highway 1 or the Midlands Highway is the main road between the south and north and can have plenty of fast moving traffic.
 The highest point on the Midlands Highway is about 400 or 500m above sea level.
-Plenty of towns and shops up to Kempton, then a pub at Melton Mowbray, plenty at Oatlands, Ross and Campbell Town.
+Plenty of towns and shops up to Kempton, then nothing till Oatlands, Ross and Campbell Town.
 Once you are past St Peters Pass north of Oatlands the road becomes very straight and level and relatively monotonous riding through farming country.

 If you choose the Midlands route I would suggest turning off Highway 1 near Ross onto the Macquarie Valley route, if you don't mind about 5 to 10km of gravel to connect to the C522, or turn off at Campbell Town onto C522 which joins up the same route, then through to Cressy and then by back roads as already described above.

 In general Highway 1, the Midlands Highway and then the Bass Highway are big and busy and boring and I would avoid them.